hillstew/listy/README.md

 # Listy

-An app with both front-end and back-end frameworks which allows users to save, edit, and delete notes.
+An app created with both front-end and back-end frameworks which allows users to save, edit, and delete notes.
 The front-end is comprised of React, Redux, and React-Router.
-Whereas, the back-end is connected via Node and Express.
-Jest and Supertest are used for testing.
+Whereas, the back-end is built using Node and Express.

 ### Set-Up Frontend:
 Clone this repo